claudiasofiaC/claudiasofiaC.github.io/resume.md

 <a href="/assets/images/Claudia_Chajon.pdf" target="_blank" class="has-text-black"><i class="fa fa-download" aria-hidden="true"></i> resume</a>
 </div>

+# Experience

+### Data Analyst

+[UBS](https://www.ubs.com/us/en.html) - remote - January 2023 to Present

+### Data Scientist

+[Vermeer](https://www.getvermeer.com/) - remote - Feb 2021 to December 2022

+- Collected, analyzed and processed complex datasets using advanced query, visualization and analytical tools.
+- Extensively used Python, PyTorch and OpenCV in a Unity environment.
+- Enhanced and maintained production of machine learning models to analyze satellite imagery.
+- Conducted experiments showing developed novel computer vision algorithms for autonomous UAV navigation in GPS denied environments.
+- Advanced relationships with project stakeholders by providing input in 94 weekly product reports.

+### Data and Policy Analyst

+[Pie for Providers](https://www.pieforproviders.com/) - remote - Oct 2021 to Jan 2022 (4 month contract)

+- Collaborated with a team of software engineers to build the SQL architecture needed to create a data warehouse for the product.
+- Ensured critical evaluation of information gathered from multiple sources for cursory review.
+- Strong knowledge of current issues and trends in child care financial assistance in 20 US states.

+### Freelance Data Scientist

+remote - Oct 2020 to Present

+- Created efficient and creative data visualizations.
+- Collected, cleaned and formatted large datasets using SQL, Python (pandas, NumPy), Jupyter Notebooks and GitHub.
+- Worked together with clients to fully understand the span of their data pain points.

 # Education

 [Bloomtech Institute of Technology](https://www.bloomtech.com/hire-from-bloomtech) - (fka Lambda School) - 2019-2020 - [Badge of Completion](https://www.credly.com/badges/3c7186dc-dfb8-4a22-b974-5c5b7ab5803e/public_url)